 Geoff Barton

-With around 10,000 hits a month, the site contains a mixture of free English resources for students and teachers, based on materials I've developed in my own teaching, or for conferences and presentations, or through my publishing work and freelance writing.
+Welcome to the Barton website, designed a long, long time ago by one of my former students, Tom Cahalan.
+It contains a mixture of resources for students and teachers, based on materials I developed in my own teaching, for conferences and presentations, and through my publishing and freelance writing.

-This site is intended as a non-flashy, easy-to-navigate resource for teachers, students and even the occasional bewildered collector of those 6-second songs called radio jingles.
+So, yes, this website was developed many years ago as a straightforward resource for teachers, students and even the occasional bewildered collector of those silly six-second songs called radio jingles.
 Welcome to you all.
+You can follow me on Twitter (@RealGeoffBarton).

 Here's what you'll find: